redce/CorpsSquadSpectatorPortal/README.md

 # CorpsSquadSpectatorPortal

-Open the submitted zip file, and then once you have navigated to the parent folder (and are on EECSnet), in your terminal, run:
+Open the submitted zip file, and then once you have navigated to the parent folder, in your terminal, run:

   docker compose up –build